-Even with effective treatment, some individuals with CSVV will experience relapses.
-If your symptoms return or you develop new ones, report them to your doctor as soon as possible.
-Regular checkups and ongoing monitoring of lab and imaging tests are important in detecting relapses early.
+Even with effective treatment and periods of remission, some individuals will experience relapse of Behçet's-sometimes months or even years after the original symptoms subside.
+If your initial symptoms return or you develop new ones, report them to your doctor as soon as possible.
+Regular doctor visits and ongoing monitoring of laboratory and imaging tests are important in detecting relapses early.